updated

 Accommodation

-Essential food ingredients and accommodation included.
-Don't expect luxury here.
-Our off-grid style is basic with compost toilets, washing in the river or in our outdoor shower.
+Accommodation included.
+Don't expect luxury here just yet.
+We're working towards it.
+For now our off-grid style is basic with compost toilets, washing in the river or in our outdoor shower.
 We also cook our food in our open air kitchen.
 In other words it's basic and we love it like that.

 Until we make an off-grid alternative, I do my laundry in Castelo Branco when it is needed.
 If you want to join in, we share the cost.